ibexa/documentation-developer/docs/extending/custom_components.md

 ## Base component classes

-If you only need to inject a short element (e.g. a Twig template or a CSS link) without writing a class, you can make use of the following base classes:
+If you only need to inject a short element (for example, a Twig template or a CSS link) without writing a class, you can make use of the following base classes:

 - `TwigComponent` renders a Twig template.